CatManJr/Usagi-for-Desktop/README.md

 **Please note that a click on the wallpaper switch dialogue box pops up, it is recommended to switch, click Cancel or close the dialogue box directly may make the program exit.

-The Git includes the project source code of Visual Studio + Qt6.5.3, a green version folder (large)， and a fully packaged exe package (can be downloaded and run directly).
+The Git includes the project source code of Visual Studio + Qt 6.5.3, a green version folder (large)， and a fully packaged exe package (can be downloaded and run directly).

-**Please note that the functions of wallpaper, sound and so on use the Windows API, it is recommended to play on the Windows system!
+**Please note that the functions of wallpaper, sound effects and so on are based on the Windows API,  so the author recommended playing on the Windows system!